 Mood Disorders and Fibromyalgia

-The name fibromyalgia implies problems with the muscles and joints but until recently researchers found few problems in these areas.
+The name fibromyalgia implies problems with the muscles and joints, but until recently, researchers found few problems in these areas.
 The inability to correlate the pain FM patients experience in a joint, for instance, with problems in that joint lead many medical professionals to take a dismissive approach to what they assumed was a psychological disorder.

 Many studies now indicate fibromyalgia is primarily a central nervous system disorder caused by dysregulated pain pathways in the brain and spinal cord that cause the brain to interpret normal stimuli as pain.

-Several factors may contribute to this including the unusually widespread problems (pain, fatigue, poor sleep, reduced cognition) the disease brings, and the poor reception many patients get at the doctors office.
+All chronic illnesses are associated with increased rates of depression and anxiety, but the rate of mood disorders in fibromyalgia may be higher than in most chronic illnesses.
+Several factors may contribute to this, including the unusually widespread problems (pain, fatigue, poor sleep, reduced cognition) that the disease causes, and the poor reception that many patients receive in the doctor’s office.
 Another factor may be common physiological pathways fibromyalgia shares with mood disorders.

 Triggering Events